 Suffolk County Council's role

 Above all else, our main concern with maintenance of watercourses is to ensure that risk to properties from flooding is minimised wherever possible.
-Therefore one of our roles as the Lead Local Flood Authority (LLFA) for Suffolk is to manage the flood risk from ordinary watercourses and surface water.
+One of our roles as the Lead Local Flood Authority (LLFA) for Suffolk is to manage the flood risk from ordinary watercourses and surface water.
 Ordinary watercourses are all watercourses which are not designated as 'main river', and you can find out whether a watercourse is a main river on the Environment Agency website.

 Although most watercourses in Suffolk are privately owned, we do own a small number of ditches and channels across the county.
 Often these are part of a roadside verge, for example.
 If we need to maintain a watercourse and have not already done so you can report the issue to us.